-The Life Science Laboratories (LSL) were developed to provide state-of-the-art research laboratory space for interdisciplinary research clusters engaged in cutting edge research.
+The Life Science Laboratories (LSL) building was developed to provide state-of-the-art research laboratory space for inter-disciplinary research clusters engaged in cutting edge study.
 Today's scientific research requires modern facilities with properly sized floor plates, adequate floor-to-floor heights, and energy-efficient building systems and building envelopes.
-Since the future course of scientific research cannot be predicted with exact certainty, it is critical that new facilities create large, flexible and adaptable systems that can easily accommodate growth and changing paradigms.
+Since the future course of scientific research cannot be predicted with exact certainty, it is critical that new facilities create large, flexible and adaptable systems capable of easily accommodating growth and changing paradigms.

-The site planning for the LSL capitalizes upon and seeks to engage the beautiful natural setting at the western edge of Orchard Hill, while celebrating the work within.
+Site planning for the LSL capitalizes on and seeks to engage with the beautiful natural setting at the western edge of Orchard Hill, while celebrating the work conducted inside.

-The building is designed to link with adjacent buildings and to the pedestrian and infrastructure network in a way that creates both civic space and enhances accessibility.
+The building is designed to link with adjacent buildings and with the pedestrian and infrastructure network in a way that creates civic space and enhances accessibility.

-The building will contain flexible open research labs with equipment alcoves, enclosed support labs, shared platform labs and faculty offices, labs, conference rooms, colloquia, and food serving areas.
-Accommodation is made in the plan for a future rooftop greenhouse.
+It contains flexible open research labs with equipment alcoves, enclosed support labs, shared platform labs and faculty offices, conference rooms, colloquia, and food service areas.
+The design plan accommodates the implementation of a future rooftop greenhouse.

-Sun Shades and Fritted Glass: West façade exterior horizontal sun shades and fritted glass that will enhance daylight penetration into the open labs while also controlling excessive glare.
+Sun Shades and Fritted Glass: West façade exterior horizontal sun shades and fritted glass enhance daylight penetration into the open labs and help to control excessive glare.

-A low SRI, albedo white roof membrane will be installed to reduce the roof's heat island effect by reflecting most of the sun light.
+High Albedo White Roof Membrane: A roof membrane with high SRI is installed to reduce the potential for the heat island effect by reflecting most of the sun light.

-The heat recovery chiller plant provides for domestic and non-potable hot water preheat, as it also reheats and space heating loads, while simultaneously providing an elevated temperature chilled water source to supply the laboratory fan coils without creating condensation on the coils.
+Heat Recovery Chiller Plant: The LSL heat wheel preheats domestic and non-potable hot water as it reheats, and mitigates space heating loads.
+Simultaneously, it provides an elevated temperature chilled water source to supply the laboratory fan coils, without creating condensation on the coils.
 The system’s energy output is greater than 5 times the energy input at design conditions because it utilizes the energy transfer inherent to the refrigeration process.

 Indoor Environmental Air Quality: A system capable of monitoring the levels of common air contaminants and CO2 is installed in variable occupancy rooms, as well as in lab spaces.
 This allows for close monitoring of indoor air quality conditions and facilitates the opportunity for the system to respond to current conditions, while preventing it from “over ventilating” unoccupied spaces.
 In particular, this system may be used to reduce the air change rates for unoccupied laboratory spaces.
-Low-flow fume hoods are designed to operate safely at 70 fpm across their face.
-This allows for a 30% reduction in the quantity of makeup air required to maintain building pressurization.
-Coupled with the laboratory fan coil system, this provides for even more significant reductions in the total ventilation air required by the building.
-Additionally, the fume hoods have velocity monitors to allow for monitoring of performance and even a greater potential reduction in outside air and occupancy sensors.
+Low-flow fume hoods are designed to operate safely at 70 rpm across their face.
+This allows for a 30% reduction in the quantity of air required to maintain building pressurization.
+Coupled with the laboratory’s fan coil system, this provides for even greater reductions in the total ventilated air required for building operation.
+Additionally, the fume hoods have velocity monitors to allow for monitoring of performance and diminished need for outside air intake and occupancy sensors.

-The perimeter spaces will be provided with a radiant floor heating system supplied by the heat recovery chiller plant which is an ideal fit as these systems do not use high temperature water.
-The radiant floor heating systems provide for a high degree of occupant comfort than alternative heating options, as well as an effective means of heat transfer.
-It also provided for an efficient, non airside means of providing heating during the unoccupied hours.
+Radiant Floor Heating: The perimeter spaces utilize a radiant floor heating system with energy supplied by the heat recovery chiller plant.
+This is an ideal fit, as these systems do not require high-temperature water.
+The system provides a greater degree of occupant comfort than alternative heating options, as well as an effective means of heat transfer.
+Radiant heating is also an efficient means for providing heating during unoccupied hours.

-The building will have sub-metering installed on various consumers or energy and resources.
-This will allow for monitoring and trending of the actual building energy consumption and resource use, allowing the operations and facilities department to target areas of inefficiency; ensuring that the building operation is within design parameters.
+Sub-Metering: The LSL has sub-metering installed to measure energy and resources.
+This allows personnel to monitor and track trends of the actual energy consumption and resource use.
+This data informs the operations and facilities department to help them target areas of inefficiency; ensuring that the building operations are consistent with design parameters.

-An integrated educational outreach program is planned for the new lab building.
-Components of the program may include an interactive dashboard that displays design and construction features and energy data, inclusion in a larger, campus wide, sustainability tour, and a comprehensive signage system highlighting key sustainability building features.
+Education: An integrated educational outreach program is in the initial phases for the new lab building.
+Components of the program include an interactive dashboard to display design and construction features and energy data, inclusion in a larger campus-wide sustainability tour, and a comprehensive signage system highlighting key sustainability building features for the public.